ppeble/emissary-ingress.dev/content/en/docs/3.7/howtos/configure-communications.md

 -------------

 [TLS] can appear intractable if you haven't set up [certificates] correctly.
-If you're having trouble with TLS, always [check the logs] of your $productName$ Pods and look for certificate errors.
+If you're having trouble with TLS, always [check the logs] of your Emissary Pods and look for certificate errors.

 [TLS]: ../../topics/running/tls